 My point is this: The cruel truth is that coming across a truly cool landing page does not happen all that often.
 When it does, those moments for marketers should not be overlooked!
 In fact, the majority of the cool landing pages you see are inspired by other cool landing pages, which is why we put this cool post together—to inspire you!
 Haven’t you ever heard that imitation is the sincerest form of flattery?

 But before we dive into some pretty cool landing page examples, let’s first consider…

 What is a landing page?

 When I first heard the term “landing page,” I figured every web page must be a landing page (as in a page that you land on), right?
 Wrong!
 To be considered a “landing page,” that page needs to be landed on through a marketing initiative.
-Whether that be a sponsored Google ad of some form (search, display, etc.), a paid social ad on Facebook, Instagram, etc., or an email campaign.
+You may be running a special deal, allowing customers to sign up for your email list, or letting them in on a "coming soon" offer—froma a sponsored Google ad of some form (search, display, etc.), a paid social ad on Facebook, Instagram, etc., or an email campaign.
 To truly be considered a “landing page” in the marketing world, there needs to be a transaction that caused that individual to land on that page.
 Unbounce sums this up nicely: “In digital marketing, a landing page is a standalone web page, created specifically for the purposes of a marketing or advertising campaign.”